jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

     "refresh_collection": true
  }
  ```
+ The parameter `"refresh_collection"` with a value `1` will replace an existing collection.

 ### Creating a mapping.json file

-The mapping file describes how your row data maps to a more complicated nested JSON based document.
+The mapping file describes how your row data gets mapped to a nested JSON based document.
 Below is the simplest
 mapping JSON file:

 ```json
 {
     "main_transactions":